The new programming initiative of Radio Kansas.

 In living memory Radio Kansas used to present drive-time news in the noon hour.
 NPR’s midday schedule has changed significantly in the past couple of years creating new opportunities.
 The newsmagazine Here & Now is available to us for $13,308.

 The interview program Fresh Air with Terry Gross (not to be confused with the Nightcrossings album series Fresh Aire), would air weeknights sometime between 7 and 10.
-It comes from NPR, so no additional network fee required.
+It comes from NPR, so no additional network fee is required, but the show has significant production costs, so the subscription to the show itself would be a significant new expense.
 Cost to Radio Kansas: $17,193.

 This American Life